Semantic Refinement with LLMs for Graph Representations: Experiments

 \paragraph{Baselines.} For text-attributed graphs, we compare Raw Feat. (bag-of-words/TF-IDF), Raw Text (use original text), TAPE \citep{he2024harnessing}, KEA\citep{chen2024exploring}, and TANS \citep{wang2024tans}.
 For text-free graphs, we compare hand-crafted topology features—Node Degree, Eigenvector \citep{dwivedi2023benchmarking}, Random Walk \citep{dwivedi2022graph}, and TANS \cite{wang2024tans}.
 In all text-attributed baselines, generated texts are appended to the original node text and encoded by the same sentence encoder for fairness, while for text-free graphs, the generated texts are used directly as node descriptions.

 \paragraph{Evaluation Protocol.} Unless otherwise specified, we focus on node classification with a GCN backbone \citep{kipf2017semisupervised}.
 We also report results with GAT \citep{velickovic2018graph} and MLP in the text-attributed setting, following \citet{wang2024tans}.
 For single-graph learning, we adopt the low-label / high-label splits: in the low-label regime, we use 20/30 nodes per class for train/valid on \texttt{Cora}/\texttt{Pubmed} (10/20 for \texttt{Brazil}); in the high-label regime, we use a 60/20/20 train/valid/test split.
 All reported numbers are averages over 30 random seeds with mean~$\pm$~standard deviation, selecting models by the best validation accuracy.
-For the text encoder, we adopt MiniLM \citep{wang2020minilm} unless otherwise noted.
+For the text encoder, we adopt MiniLM \citep{wang2020minilm} for fair comparison with other methods, unless otherwise noted.